GAAMA: Graph Augmented Associative Memory for Agents: Method

 \subsection{Three-step knowledge graph construction}

 Given a new conversation session, GAAMA constructs a typed knowledge graph through three sequential steps that separate cheap structural operations from targeted LLM calls.

 \paragraph{Step 1: Episode preservation (no LLM).} Each conversation turn is stored \emph{verbatim} as an episode node, preserving the exact words from the original message without summarization or modification.
-This design choice is critical for temporal reasoning: relative time references (``yesterday'', ``last week'') are preserved alongside conversation timestamps, enabling the answer-generation LLM to resolve temporal queries from the raw context.
+This design choice is critical to ensure no loss of information in the captured memory.
 Each conversation message maps to exactly one episode node.
-Episodes are temporally chained via NEXT edges that encode the sequential order of turns within each session.
-This step requires zero LLM calls and runs in linear time over the conversation length.
+Episodes within a session are chained via NEXT edges encoding temporal order, enabling traversal of graph through temporal path during memory retrieval.
+This step requires no LLM calls and runs in linear time.

 \paragraph{Step 2: Fact and concept extraction (LLM).} An LLM processes the episode sequence to extract two types of derived nodes: